Living a sleep paralysis- I want to move But I can’t

 Depression is more than simply feeling sad, guilty, or a feeling of blue once in a while.
 Being depressed can make you feel vulnerable.
 But you’re definitely not.
 Depression can have an impact on one’s day-to-day activities, emotions, thoughts, and one’s health.
 It can have an impact on one’s family life, social life, and work life.

 That said, depression is also not an indication of weakness or a deficiency.
 Just like any physical health problem, depression is treatable with a high rate of success.
-Antidepressants are one of the ways to deal with treating symptoms of significant depressions and myths about depression also need to be addressed at the same time.
+Antidepressants are one of the ways to deal with treating symptoms of significant depression and myths about depression also need to be addressed at the same time.

 Psychotherapy/ Therapy for Depression

 Therapy or counseling has been found to be effective in the management and treatment of depression depending upon the severity of its symptoms.
 A variety of therapies can be adopted for the healing process to reach the desired results.

 Things you can do to feel better